shakfu/pyjack/README.md

 # pyjack (python3 version)

+If you are looking for a mature and well-maintained python jack client, please see spatialaudio's jackclient-python [project](https://github.com/spatialaudio/jackclient-python)

-Note: this is an updated python3 version of the [pyjack 0.52](https://pypi.org/project/py-jack/) pypi project
+Thisproject is an attempt to update and make functional the umaintained [pyjack 0.52](https://pypi.org/project/py-jack/) pypi project which was last updated in 2010.

+The following is planed:

+- [x] convert to python3
+- [x] remove numpy c-api deprecation
+- [x] compile without errors
+- [ ] make it functional
+- [ ] possibly convert to cython

+## Original readme follows

 The pypi project is currently a direct clone of the SourceForge project at http://py-jack.sourceforge.net/

-## Original readme follows

 PyJack version 0.5.3